-Pumpkin desserts tend to jump into the spotlight when fall rolls around, but apple desserts never go out of style during the season.
+Pumpkin desserts tend to jump into the spotlight when fall rolls around, but apple desserts are also fall favorites for me.
 Whether you’re talking about apple pies, breads or muffins, apple desserts are always crowd-pleasers.
-Apples are often paired with spices like cinnamon and nutmeg, sometimes to the point where the natural sweetness of the apple is dominated by the flavor of the spice.
-This Apple Vanilla Bean Bundt Cake keeps it simple by pairing apple with vanilla – and while it may not be the most conventional apple cake flavor combination, it is an amazing one.
+Like pumpkin in fall desserts, apples are often paired with spices like cinnamon and nutmeg – sometimes to the point where the natural sweetness of the apple is dominated by the flavor of the spice.
+This Apple Vanilla Bean Bundt Cake keeps apple in the spotlight by pairing fresh apple with vanilla bean – and while it may not be the most traditional apple cake flavor combination, it is an amazing one.

-The cake has a dense, moist crumb and is very satisfying to eat.
-I finished mine off with a little bit of vanilla glaze, but you could stick to a dusting of confectioners’ sugar if you want to keep things simple.
-If you like your cake with a little extra frosting, a thinned-down cream cheese frosting (just add a little extra milk) that is flavored with vanilla beans would also be a nice alternative.
+The cake has a tender, moist crumb and is very satisfying to eat.
+I finished mine off with a little bit of vanilla glaze to boost the flavor of the vanilla even more, but you could stick to a dusting of confectioners’ sugar if you want to keep things simple.
+If you like your cake with a little extra frosting, a thinned-down cream cheese frosting (just add a little extra milk until it is pourable) that is flavored with vanilla beans would also be a nice alternative.
 Regardless of what topping you choose, the cake will be delicious and it will keep very well for several days after baking.

 Apple Vanilla Bean Bundt Cake

 1 1/2 cups shredded apple (3 medium apples)

 Preheat oven to 350F.
 Grease and flour a 10-inch bundt pan.

 In a medium bowl, whisk together flour, baking powder and salt.